OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Docker and Podman modes run as the current user.
 Docker expects `docker compose` and daemon access.
 Podman expects either `podman compose` or `podman-compose` and supports rootless operation.
+Podman automatically layers `docker-compose.podman.yml` over the main Compose file so containers use the Podman-supported `journald` log driver instead of Docker's `local` driver.
 Native systemd mode needs root privileges for package installation, `/srv/inkplate`, `/etc/inkplate/weather.env`, Geckodriver, and systemd service management.
 Run it as root or as a user that can elevate with `sudo`, `doas`, or `run0`; the installer checks this before